 Unfortunately, many drivers who hit a motorcyclist end up leaving the scene, either because they never realized they struck someone or because they are afraid of the possible consequences of having injured someone.
 If police cannot find the driver who hit you, you won’t be able to go after that person’s liability insurance to cover your damages.

 However, since hit-and-run is a felony crime in the state of Washington, you may be able to cover some of your medical expenses with the Washington State Crime Victims Compensation Program.
 The state of Washington sets aside money to help victims of violent crimes with their medical bills.
 If a motorcyclist dies in a hit-and-run, his family may also be able to receive some money to help with funeral expenses and grief counseling.

-If you have UM/UIM coverage, this may also “stack” to cover some of your damages in the event of a hit-and-run.
+If you have uninsured or underinsured motorist coverage (UM/UIM), this may also “stack” to cover some of your damages in the event of a hit-and-run.

 There are some things you may be able to do to increase your chances of being able to track down the at-fault driver after a hit-and-run.
 If you are conscious and not so badly injured that you need to be transported to a hospital immediately: